KDE/kdeconnect-meta/protocol.md

 * `Seek`: [**`Number`**](#number)

     A request to seek relative to the current position (us).
+Note the capital S.

 * `setLoopStatus`: [**`String`**](#string)